 So, I’m deaf, as noted in the tag-line for my blog here.

-I’m going to go on a semi-brief rant with regards to the way I work with people today.
+This post will sound very angry and bitter with regards to the way I work with people today.

 Being Deaf everyday stresses me out.
 It’s an unresolvable problem that will haunt me til the day I die.
 I feel like this constant ongoing never ending tension of potential conflict which continues to manifest day after day.
 All my interactions with hearing people are fraught with unease and uncertainty.